 How do I become a Precinct Committeeman?

-Do you have a Voter ID card¹?
-It should tell you what precinct you reside in, which congressional district you live in, which state legislative district you live in, and which school district you live in, etc. If you can’t locate your voter ID card, but are registered to vote, you can locate this information here.
+Do you have a Voter ID card?
+It should tell you what precinct you reside in, and also your congressional district, state legislative district, and which school district.
+If you can’t locate your voter ID card, but are registered to vote, you can locate the same information HERE.